H-1B Visa Extension & Renewal: Process, Processing Time, Fees

 When to File an H-1B Extension

 Just like every other U.S. visa, you must apply for an extension of your H-1B visa before the expiration of your current status.
-This must be done 6 months before the expiration date indicated on your visa.
+This must be done six months before the expiration date indicated on your visa.

 It is never a good idea to wait until your H-1B visa is about to expire to file for an extension.
-If you end up having to file after your visa has expired, you will run the risk of experiencing serious difficulties that could jeopardize your extension approval.
+If you end up having to file after your visa has expired, you run the risk of experiencing serious difficulties that could jeopardize your extension approval.
 If your visa has expired and you are considered “out of status,” you will need to submit evidence of all of the following:

 • That you have maintained legitimate nonimmigrant status